git-cola/git-cola/share/doc/git-cola/relnotes/unreleased.rst

 Usability, bells and whistles
 -----------------------------

+* The user interface is now HiDPI-capable.  git-cola now uses SVG icons, and its interface can be scaled by setting the `GIT_COLA_SCALE` environment variable.

 * `git dag` now supports the standard editor, difftool, and history hotkeys.
   It is now possible to invoke these actions from file widget's context menu and through the standard hotkeys.